samudurand/article-streamer/README.md

 ## Web UI

- Based on Vuejs and Webpack
+ Simple single page app with a server delivering static content.
+ It only contains the UI components, and relies on the Data Server for the content.
+Based on *Vuejs* and *Webpack*.

   ```
   $ cd webapp-frontend